 Approved BHSFG Commission Initiatives

-Eleven initiatives have been approved by Governor Gianforte to date:
+Eleven initiatives were approved by Governor Gianforte:

 Date Approved by Commission 10/13/23